Family-Friendly Backyard Campout Ideas

 Sleeping Bag

-Sleeping bags are easy-to-pack solutions to bedding on the go.
-With various temperature ratings, shapes, and materials, we recommend researching before purchasing a sleeping bag for your camping trips.
+Sleeping bags are easy-to-pack solutions for bedding on the go.
+Because they come in various temperature ratings, shapes, and materials, we recommend researching before purchasing one for your camping trips.

 Camp Chair

-Lightweight and easy to transport, camp chairs are a necessity for any camping trip.
-Perfect for reading a good book by the lake, roasting mallows around the fire, and kicking back after a long hike.
+Camp chairs are lightweight and easy to transport, making them necessary for any camping trip.
+They’re perfect for reading a good book by the lake, roasting marshmallows around the fire, and kicking back after a long hike.

 Light Source

-Lanterns and headlamps are useful tools for camping.
-Lanterns are great for lighting up a common area, while headlamps are a great hands-free option while you’re on the move.
+Lanterns and headlamps are useful camping tools.
+Lanterns are great for lighting up a common area, while headlamps are a hands-free option while you’re on the move.

 Supplement From Home

 You can always supplement your camping experience with items from home.
-Bring extra blankets and actual pillows, utilize a pack & play for toddlers, and use what you have to get out there and enjoy nature as you build your gear supply.
+Bring extra blankets and actual pillows, utilize a pack-and-play for toddlers, and use what you have to get out there and enjoy nature as you build your gear supply.

 Start simple as you get into camping.
-You have a lot of freedom to be creative with backyard camping as you’re only a few steps from your back door.
-As you start to build your camping experience, you can also build upon your camping gear so you can venture further away.
+Backyard camping gives you much freedom to be creative, as you’re only a few steps from your back door.
+As you build your camping experience, you can also build upon your camping gear so you can venture further away.